monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 ## Current Advice

 **From 11:59 pm July 15, 2021 Victoria entered a State-wide lockdown.
-We expect the lockdown to be in place until 11:59 pm Tuesday July 15, 2021.**
+We expect the lockdown to be in place until 11:59 pm Sunday July 25, 2021.**

  * All face-to-face Scouting must cease for the duration of the lockdown.
  * Further information on restrictions after lockdown will be provided as soon as available.